” F A C E B O O K J A I L i s U N C O N S T I T U T I O N A L “

 Oliver Wendell Holmes, Jr.

-Scarborough seeks monetary compensation for violations of her free speech rights, and she also seeks a court order forbidding Facebook from deleting her posts and sentencing her to “Facebook Jail.”
+The mother seeks monetary compensation for violations of her free speech rights, and she also seeks a court order forbidding Facebook from deleting her posts and sentencing her to “Facebook Jail.”

 ~~T. Matthew Phillips, Esq.